Do1e

 export CUDA_VISIBLE_DEVICES=0,1,2,3

-Try learning multi-GPU parallel methods like DataParallel (which is relatively simple to implement but incurs extra memory overhead on the first GPU, leading to lower memory utilization) and DistributedDataParallel (which is more complex to implement and debug but is efficient; it is recommended to switch to this method after fixing the code).
+Try learning the methods for multi-GPU parallelism DataParallel (which is relatively simple to implement but incurs additional memory overhead on the first GPU, resulting in lower memory utilization) and DistributedDataParallel (which is more complex to implement and debug but is more efficient; it is recommended to switch to this method after fixing the code).

-nvtop can be used to check GPU usage, coordinate with those who are using it.
+nvtop can be used to check GPU usage; coordinate with those who are using or occupying it.

 A proxy has been configured.
-If there are networking issues (like with github), add proxychains before the commands that require internet access, such as:
+If there are network issues (such as with GitHub), add proxychains before the commands that require internet access, for example:

 If you need to log in to p.nju.edu.cn, you can refer to this project:

 The server has tmux installed.
-To run code in the background (which can continue running after exiting the terminal), you only need to use the most basic features.
+To run code in the background (so it continues to run after exiting the terminal), you only need to use the most basic functionality.

-Type tmux new in the terminal to create a new terminal, execute long-running commands inside it, then press ctrl+B, followed by D to detach.
+Type tmux new in the terminal to create a new terminal, execute long-running commands inside it, then press ctrl+B, followed by D, to exit.
 At this point, the code continues to run in the background.

-Alternatively, use tmux new -s <name> to specify a name for the new terminal, which defaults to a number starting from 0.
+Alternatively, use tmux new -s <name> to specify the name of the new terminal, which defaults to a number starting from 0.

 You can view the names of terminals running in the background with tmux ls.